LockyBounty/caramel-lb1/README.md

 * Export the game
     * .apk
       * (option1) To release on Playstore or Alternative
-      * (option2) Just put the .apk on Jean-Michel server and you'll just have to define the routes
+      * (option2) Just put the .apk on Jean-Michel server and you'll just have to define the routes (Django Structure)
     * HTML5
       * Improve the size (compress files etc.)
       * To put on Jean-Michel server and serve directly through Django structure